 The City carries out a number of waste management operations at the WRIC.
 These operations include processing of recyclables from the City's "dry" waste stream, transfer of non-compostable materials and non-recyclable waste residues to disposal off-site, a public waste drop-off area, and a municipal hazardous special waste (MHSW) depot.
-The City's current composting operations have been active since 2012.
+The City's current composting operations have been active since 2011.
 The site is licensed to handle up to 1,000 tonnes of residual waste transported for disposal per day.
-Both the Transfer Station and WRIC facility operate under a combined Ministry of the Environment Amended Provisional Certificate of Approval C of A/ECA) No. A170128, dated February 10, 2011.
+Both the Transfer Station and WRIC facility operate under a combined Ministry of the Environment Amended Provisional Certificate of Approval C of A/ECA) No. A170128, dated February 10, 2011 and amended ECA No. 9496-9NFKJ9, dated January 7, 2015.